cescoffier/introduction-to-vert.x/intro-to-vertx-post-2.md

 ## External configuration - Let’s run on another port

-Ok, well random port is not what we want in production.
+Ok, well a random port is not what we want in production.
 Could you imagine the face of your ops team if you tell them that your application is picking a random port.
-It can actually be funny, but we should never mess with the ops team.
+It could actually be funny, but we should never mess with the ops team.

 So for the actual execution of your application, let’s pass the configuration in an external file.
 The configuration is stored in a json file.